Tan Of Pi Over 2

 The undefined nature of tan(π/2) might seem like a purely theoretical issue, but it has important consequences in various areas:

 • Physics and Engineering: Many physical phenomena are modeled using trigonometric functions.
 Understanding the behavior of these functions at their points of discontinuity is vital for accurately modeling and predicting real-world processes.
-For example, in the study of oscillations and waves, situations arise where the tangent function is used, and understanding its behavior near vertical asymptotes is critical.
+As an example, in the study of oscillations and waves, situations arise where the tangent function is used, and understanding its behavior near vertical asymptotes is critical.

 • Computer Programming: When programming applications that involve trigonometric calculations, it's essential to handle potential errors or undefined values gracefully.
 Knowing that tan(π/2) is undefined allows programmers to implement error-checking mechanisms to prevent program crashes or inaccurate results.